IEvangelist/resource-translator/README.md

       # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
       - uses: actions/checkout@v2

-      # Use the resource translator to automatically translate resource files
+      # Use the machine-translator to automatically translate resource files
-      - name: resource-translator
+      - name: translator
         uses: IEvangelist/resource-translator@v2.1.0
         with:
           # The source locale (for example, 'en') used to create the glob pattern